sagi/node-dns-over-tls/README.md

 const dnstls = require('dns-over-tls')
 ~~~

-All API usages returns a `Promise` that resolves to a dns `Response` object.
+All API usages returns a `Promise` that resolves to a `DNS` response object.

 ####  dnstls(name)
 ~~~js